 The scheme offers successful participants the chance to purchase scheme merchandise to accompany testing sessions such as rosettes, tags and pin badges to accompany from our online shop.

 Updating your club's details

-Clubs are required to advise The Kennel Club of any changes to club secretary, Good Citizen Dog Scheme co-ordinators, club instructors and/or venues used to conduct training.
-You can notify us of these changes via your online account or by emailing our Good Citizen Dog Scheme office.
+Clubs are required to advise The Kennel Club of any changes to club secretary, Good Citizen Dog Training scheme co-ordinators, club instructors and/or venues used to conduct training.
+You can notify us of these changes via your online account or by emailing our Good Citizen Dog Training scheme office.

 The Kennel Club logos

-Logos of The Kennel Club and The Kennel Club Good Citizen Dog Scheme are the trademark and copyright property of The Kennel Club and should not be copied or duplicated.
-It is not permitted to use The Kennel Club Good Citizen Dog Scheme logo on any website, club documentation, merchandise or stationery.
-Special permission to use the logo for articles and media coverage should be requested from our Good Citizen Dog Scheme office.
+Logos of The Kennel Club and The Kennel Club Good Citizen Dog Training scheme are the trademark and copyright property of The Kennel Club and should not be copied or duplicated.
+It is not permitted to use The Kennel Club Good Citizen Dog Training scheme logo on any website, club documentation, merchandise or stationery.
+Special permission to use the logo for articles and media coverage should be requested from our Good Citizen Dog Training scheme office.